ecoshub/jin/README.md

 		":e": "Lu9(>9IbrLyx60E;9R]NHml@A~} QHgAUR5$TUCm&z,]d\">",
 		"e&Kk^`rz`T!EZopgIo\\5)GT'MkSCf]2<{dt+C_H": 599287421.0854483
 	}

 ```
-Some packages not event runs properly with this kind of JSONS.
+Some packages not even run properly with this kind of JSON streams.
-We did not see such packages as competitors to ourselves.
+We did't see such packages as competitors to ourselves.
 And that's because we didn't even bother to benchmark against them.

-Test files are in the /tests directory.
-Main test function needs __Node.js__ for path and value creation.
-Before make any test be sure that your machine has a valid version of __Node.js__.

-This package developed with __Node.js__ v13.7.0.

-If you want to test another JSON file that is not in the /tests folder just drag and drop it to the /tests folder, and ron `go test`.

 ---